SuaMusica/stac/website/docs/intro.md

 # Get Started 🚀

-Welcome to **Stac**, a Server-Driven UI (SDUI) framework for Flutter.
+Welcome to **Stac** (formerly Mirai), a Server-Driven UI (SDUI) framework for Flutter.
 Stac empowers developers to build dynamic, cross-platform applications by utilizing JSON in real time.
 This innovative approach to UI development allows for flexible, efficient, and seamless updates, minimizing the need for frequent AppStore/PlayStore releases and ensuring your application always looks and feels fresh.

 ## Packages

-The Stacverse consists of the following packages:
+The Stac ecosystem consists of the following packages:

 | Package | Description | Link                                                                                               |
 |---------|-------------|----------------------------------------------------------------------------------------------------|